Lake Kariba

 Lake Kariba is the world's largest artificial lake and reservoir by volume.
-It lies 1300 km upstream from the mouth of the Zambezi river on the Indian Ocean, along the border between Zambia and Zimbabwe.
+It lies 1300 km upstream from the mouth of the Zambezi river on the Indian Ocean, bordering Zambia and Zimbabwe.
 Lake Kariba was filled between 1958 and 1963 following the completion of the Kariba Dam at its northeastern end, flooding the Kariba Gorge on the Zambezi River.

-The Zimbabwean town of Kariba was built for construction workers on the lake's dam, while some other settlements such as Binga village and Mlibizi in Zimbabwe and Siavonga and Sinazongwe in Zambia have expanded to house people displaced by the damming of the river.
+The Zimbabwean town of Kariba was built for construction workers on the dam, while some other settlements such as Binga village and Mlibizi in Zimbabwe and Siavonga and Sinazongwe in Zambia have expanded to house people displaced by the resulting lake.

+On 11 August 2026, the ferry Mbuya Nehanda running from Kariba to Chalala capsized, resulting in the death of at least 97 people, including 18 children.
+It is believed to be one of the deadliest boat disasters in Zimbabwe's history.

 Physical characteristics

 Lake Kariba is over 223 km long and up to 40 km in width.
 It covers an area of 5,580 km2 and its storage capacity is 185 km3.
 The mean depth of the lake is 29 m; the maximum depth is 97 m.
-It is the world's largest man-made reservoir by volume, four times as large as the Three Gorges Dam.
-The enormous mass of water (Note: (approximately 180,000,000,000,000 kilograms, or 180 petagrams [180 billion tons])) is believed to have caused induced seismicity in the seismically active region, including over 20 earthquakes of greater than 5 magnitude on the Richter scale.
+It is the world's largest man-made reservoir by volume, four times as large as that created by the Three Gorges Dam.
+It was made on the orders of the government of the Federation of Rhodesia and Nyasaland.
+The enormous mass of water (Note: Approximately 180,000,000,000,000 kilograms, or 180 petagrams (180 billion tons).) is believed to have caused induced seismicity in the seismically active region, including over 20 earthquakes of greater than 5 magnitude on the Richter scale.

 The lake has several islands, including Maaze Island, Mashape Island, Chete Island, Sekula, Sampa Karuma, Fothergill, Spurwing, Snake Island, Antelope Island, Bed Island, and Chikanka.